yuvalapidot/voltron-config-editor/README.md

 # Voltron-config-editor Project Readme
 This application runs a frontend built with React.
-The following is a guide on how to run this application and an overview of the core JavaScript and React concepts necessary to understand and work on this project.
+The following is a guide on how to run this application and an overview of the core JavaScript and React concepts necessary to understand and work on this project

-Running the application

-Install npm:

-You will need to install npm (Node Package Manager).
-You can download it from here.
+You will need to install npm (Node Package Manager) and nodeJS.

 ## Install project dependencies:

 Open your terminal, navigate to the project directory (...\starship), and run the following command to install the necessary dependencies:

-Copy code
+1. Copy code
-npm install
+2. npm install

-Start the application:
+## Start the application:
 After the dependencies have been installed, run the following command to start the application:

-npm start
+3. npm start

 ## Core Concepts
 Before diving into the project, it is recommended that you familiarize yourself with some core concepts of JavaScript and React.

 ## JavaScript Core Concepts

 ### Immutability vs Mutability
 Understanding how and when to apply these principles in JavaScript can significantly influence the performance and manageability of your code.

 ### JavaScript Objects
-Objects are key-value stores which are widely used in JavaScript.
+Objects are key-value stores that are widely used in JavaScript.
 Mastery of objects is crucial in manipulating data and structuring your code.

 ### Lists and Map Method
 Knowledge of arrays and how to utilize the map method will greatly assist in handling data and generating elements in React.